serverless/serverless-azure-functions/README.md

 - **[Visit our sample repos](docs/examples/samples.md) for full projects with different use cases**
 - [Configuring API Management](docs/examples/apim.md) that sits in front of function app

+### Logging Verbosity

+You can set the logging verbosity with the `--verbose` flag (`-v` for short).
+If the `--verbose` flag is set with no value, logging will be as verbose as possible (debug mode).
+You can also provide a value with the flag to set the verbosity to a specific level:

+- `-v error` - Only error messages printed
+- `-v warn` - Only error and warning messages printed
+- `-v info` - Only error, warning and info messages printed
+- `-v debug` - All messages printed

 ### Contributing

 Please create issues in this repo for any problems or questions you find.
 Before sending a PR for any major changes, please create an issue to discuss.